200 South Hamilton Road

 Gahanna City Council met in Regular Session on Monday, April 7, 2025, in

-meeting to order at 7:00 p.m.
-Vice President of Council Trenton I. Weaver
+to order at 7:00 p.m.
+Vice President of Council Trenton I. Weaver delivered

-delivered an Invocation and led members in the Pledge of Allegiance.
-The
+an Invocation and led members in the Pledge of Allegiance.
+The agenda was

 Michael Schnetzer, and Trenton I. Weaver